Recruitment Blog

 If you look at the job’s duties, they also use inclusive language to accommodate different abilities.
 That is, there is no call for anyone to do anything specifically physical (they would use “walk” instead of “move”), nor is there any call for one specific gender to do the job.
 In a nutshell, the candidate should use their brains, rather than brawn, to do the job well.

-2. Pearson: Use of inclusive, gender-neutral language
+2. Use of inclusive, gender-neutral language

 Here’s another direct DE&I job example that features the same trappings as the previous example.
 The job description outright states that they encourage a diverse range of people to apply for the job.
 Additionally, we should also notice what kinds of pronouns the ad uses.